alx9r/BootstraPS/readme.md

     A scriptblock that is invoked by the system when connecting to Uri.
     CertificateValidator's output tells the system whether the certificate is valid.
 The system interprets the certificate to be valid if all outputs from CertificateValidator are $true.
-If any output is $false or a non-boolean value, the system interprets the certificate to be invalid which causes Save-WebFile to throw an exception without downloading any file.
-The automatic variable $_ is available in the scriptblock and has the properties sender, certificate, chain, and sslPolicyErrors whose values are set from the arguments of the System.Net.Security.RemoteCertificateValidationCallback delegate.
+If any output is $false, $null, or a non-boolean value or if there is no output, the system interprets the certificate to be invalid which causes Save-WebFile to throw an exception without downloading any file.
+The automatic variable $_ is available in the scriptblock and has the properties sender, certificate, chain, and sslPolicyErrors whose values are the arguments passed by the system to the System.Net.Security.RemoteCertificateValidationCallback delegate.

     Required?                    false